 3. Hand Painted Leather Patches

-I’ve always wanted to offer hand painted leather patches, but due to a previous bad experience, I was terrified to paint on leather.
+I’ve always wanted to offer hand painted leather patches for my rugged collection, but due to a previous bad experience, I was terrified to paint on leather.
 I love to paint on fabric canvas, because it’s so manageable.
 However, I did dive into leather and the result came out better than I expected.
 I know that with more experience, I will learn to paint on leather like I do on canvas.
 But it will take many mistakes to get the level I want.

 I love buying unique items, because I feel like they have more soul!
 I know that I’m selling made to print items on my store, but it’s because I didn’t have much of a choice.
 But now, I’m slowly moving the t-shirt production to me, to offer you exclusive hand printed t-shirts.